 How To Choose The Best Windows 7 File Recovery Tools

 Since the data recovery process is context-dependent, there isn’t a one-size-fits-all solution to the problem.
 To pick the best software for your needs, you will have to take into consideration various questions.
 These include:

 - 🗑️ How Did I Lose My Data?: Was your PC infected with malicious malware?
 Did your laptop experience hardware damage?
-Are your files still available but simply corrupted?
-Was everything lost because of a recent update?
+Are your files still available but your disk is simply corrupted?
+Was everything lost because of a recent system update?
 Have you accidentally deleted it?

 1. Disk Drill

 To start, we have a widely known favorite from CleverFiles.
 Disk Drill was designed to be a powerful, user-friendly solution that can recover over 400 file formats.
 These include a variety of compressed, hidden, deleted, RAW, and encrypted files.

 - Has support for hundreds of formats